MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 MassEnviroScreen scoring methodology

-The MassEnviroScreen cumulative impact score model is based on three components representing Pollution and Climate Burden – Exposures and Environmental Effects and Climate Risks – and two components representing Population Characteristics – Sensitive Populations (e.g., in terms of health status and age) and Socioeconomic Factors.
+The MassEnviroScreen cumulative burden score model is based on three components representing Pollution and Climate Burden – Exposures and Environmental Effects and Climate Risks – and two components representing Population Characteristics – Sensitive Populations (e.g., in terms of health status and age) and Socioeconomic Factors.

 Model characteristics